Explore more blogs

 How do I make a silent auction bid sheet?

-You can make a silent auction bid sheet in your document creation software of choice, like Google Docs or Microsoft Word.
-Create a new sheet for every auction item and fill in the details.
-Start from scratch or use Givebutter’s free silent auction bid sheet templates to simplify the process.
+You can make a silent auction bid sheet from scratch in a document creation software like Google Docs or Microsoft Word, creating a new sheet and filling in the details for every auction item.
+Or, you can use Givebutter’s free silent auction bid sheet templates to simplify the process.

-What’s the best starting bid for a silent auction?
+What’s a good starting bid for a silent auction?

-We recommend starting your silent auction bids at 40% of the retail value of the item.
-From there, allow bids in increments of 10%.
-This will make it easier for your bidders to calculate the correct bid amount.
+A good practice is to set the minimum amount for bids at 40% of the item’s retail value.
+From there, allow bids in increments of 10% to make it easier for your bidders to calculate the correct bid amount.

 How can I make my silent auction better?